Keto Vodka Lemonade

 blended lemonade and vodka drink on a wooden slab

-How many carbs in vodka
+How many carbs are in this cocktail?

 lemonade popsicles in a loaf pan